alessaloisio/becode-veilles/DOCKER/readme.md

 ## What's & Why DOCKER ?

 Create containers with an operating system, wich version of tools you need, you can do some benchmark easily to determine the best tools for your softwares.
+It's your playground :metal:

 ## What we need ?